alfredbaudisch/alfredbaudisch.com/content/projects/dynamic-inventory-system-for-godot/index.md

 [![](https://github.com/alfredbaudisch/GodotDynamicInventorySystem/raw/master/Assets/Docs/courseThumb-YouTube.jpg)](https://bit.ly/GodotUI)

-**Game development course with 98 byte sized videos, with a total of 10 hours of video content**, where you are going to learn how to use the Godot Engine and Editor to create an **Inventory System and Inventory UI (User Interface) that is fully dynamic, with scriptable object items and a central database of items** (using Custom Godot’s Resources).
+**Game development course with 98 byte sized videos, with a total of 10 hours of video content**, where you are going to learn how to use the Godot Engine and Editor to create an **Inventory System and Inventory UI (User Interface) that is fully dynamic, with scriptable object items and a central database of items** (using Custom Godot's Resources).
 The inventory system has support for **multiple item categories, category groups, dynamic and infinite scrolling grids, equippable slots** (example: main hand and off hand) and more.

 ## Licenses